 In 2014, Equator agreed to work with the Peak shareholders in developing an opportunity to again settle.
 At the time, a capital advisory services firm was offering to settle Peak's outstanding project debts and finance the development of the field.
-In September 2014, Equator and the Peak shareholder signed a letter agreement that outlined the terms of the new settlement.
+In September 2014, Equator and the Peak shareholders signed a letter agreement that outlined the terms of the new settlement.
 The Peak shareholders would acknowledge and pay Equator the sum of \$52.24m to settle agreed debts owed solely to Equator.
 They would also honour Equator's other rights under the BSA, namely a carried interest of 5% in the oil project and a paying interest of 12.5% in any gas development.
 Details of the settlement agreement were negotiated and agreed during 4Q 2014, the court action having been suspended.
+Peak and Equator signed the Settlement Agreement in May 2015.
+The agreement granted Peak a period of 6 months to source the funding required to pay its outstanding project debts and to finance the development of the field.
+The agreement provided a further 3 month period for Peak to make payment into an escrow account of the outstanding renegotiated debt to Equator.

-Activity in 2016
+Activity in 2017